 - Vegetation growth around or in your gutter

 The gutter system must do the mighty work of running massive amounts of water AWAY from the house.

 How do you check your gutters?

-Our NNINS home insurance experts know gutters are the #1 most neglected and problematic issue they see in external home inspections, but simple to fix.
-Check 3 things to ensure your gutters are functional and will protect your home from water damage.
+Our NNINS home insurance experts know gutters are the #1 most neglected and problematic issue they see in external home inspections, but they are simple to fix.
+Check three things to ensure your gutters are functional and will protect your home from water damage.

 1. Ensure your gutter has all the necessary parts.

 If you’re missing any parts of your gutter system, a professional can repair or replace them.
-They will also ensure your gutters are at a slight angle towards the downspout.
-Many DIYers make the mistake of hanging gutters completely level allowing water to sit.
-The growth of moss or lichen in gutter pipes can indicate they’re not properly pitched.
-And that remaining water will also cause the gutter to sag over time making it even more ineffective.
+They will also ensure your gutters are at a slight angle towards the downspout, preventing water from sitting.
+The growth of moss or lichen in gutter pipes can indicate improperly pitching and stagnant water.
+Pooling water will also cause the gutter to sag over time making it even more ineffective.

 2. Ensure your gutters are clear of any plant growth, leaves, and debris.